 Further, a search bar helps streamline the user experience, design, and feel of your website.
-There are known benefits to the proportion of white space on a site interface to content.
+There are known benefits to the proportion of white space to content on a site interface.
 These include improved comprehension, guiding the users’ focus and attention to critical content and elements, and increased interaction rate.

 The white space in a prominent search bar is beneficial in and of itself, but if it can also help retain your site visitors’ attention and time spent on site, it’s a win-win no-brainer.
 Just take a look at the use of white space on Google’s homepage!